stuffmattdoes/how-to-code-web/README.md

 ### Adding Blog to your Resume Web App
 Here is where your web development chops will be truly tested.
 This is where your learnings from Beginner & Intermediate Web Development courses will be put up against the expectations of a full-time web developer.
 Be aware - this course is not for the faint of heart.
 Maturing into advanced web development will require your full attention and focus.
 1. Design
+2. SASS
-1. Advanced React
+3. Advanced React
+4. TypeScript
-1. App Performance
+5. App Performance
-1. Local & Session Storage
+6. Local & Session Storage
-1. Building an API
+7. Building an API
-1. Databases
+8. Databases
-1. Open-Source Chops
+9. Open-Source Chops

 ## Actually Making Money With Web Development: ***(coming eventually)***
 This is the lesson you've been waiting for!
 Where other courses fail to recognize the importance of translating your new skillset into MONEY, we will do a deep dive to get you PAID.
 After all, what good are your skills if you can't apply them?